hannahakonen/flask-react/README.md

 # Web page implementation for the programming-project-work project

-Changing the PyQT5 UI in [the programming-project-work](https://github.com/hannahakonen/programming-project-work/tree/master) to web pages using Python, Flask, SQL, HTML, CSS and Javascript.
+Changing the PyQT5 UI in [the programming-project-work](https://github.com/hannahakonen/programming-project-work/tree/master) to web pages using Python, Flask, React, SQL, HTML and CSS.

 # Combining React App with Flask